Haider-29/DB-Assignment-2/README.md

 ```
 ![Q11 Image](Q11.png)
 ## Q12
+In order to find average number of maintenance hours per plane type, we select avg of the hours from the airoplane and plane service table joined and then group by the type of airplane
 ```
 select airplane.of_type, avg(PLANE_SERVICE.hours) as 'Average Hours of Maintainence' from airplane inner join PLANE_SERVICE on PLANE_SERVICE.Reg# = airplane.RegNum